Montana HiSET® Requirements

 • Letter of documentation on school letterhead, originally signed by the chief education officer indicating your high school class has graduated.

-• Candidates with no previous high school enrollment:
+• Test Takers with no previous high school enrollment:

 • Letter of documentation on school letterhead, originally signed by the chief education officer in the public school district in which you currently reside, certifying you have not enrolled in the public school and have been advised of local in-school options.